San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 28. How do I prep my home to sell fast?

-Start by decluttering and doing minor repairs so rooms feel clean, bright, and move‑in ready; small fixes to paint, hardware, lighting, and landscaping can dramatically improve first impressions.
-In both SF and Marin, professional staging and high‑quality photography are critical, because most buyers decide which homes to see based on online photos and will move quickly on listings that look polished and well cared for.
+Start by decluttering and doing minor repairs so rooms feel clean, bright, and move-in ready; small fixes to paint, hardware, lighting, and landscaping can dramatically improve first impressions.
+In both SF and Marin, professional staging and high-quality photography are critical, because most buyers decide which homes to see based on online photos and move quickly on listings that look polished and well cared for.

-29. How does Days on Market affect perception?
+29. How does days on market affect perception?

 30. What's the best way to market a home in SF or Marin?